On this page:

 A variety of licensing levels are available from large corporate licences that may use the imagery component in their products to single seat licences for sole traders.

 Educational and community groups licences are also available.
-A new licensing model will be available in 2021.

 Read more about licensing and copyright.